JerBouma/FinanceToolkit/README.md

 ![Economics](https://github.com/JerBouma/FinanceToolkit/assets/46355364/bb44bd4e-07a1-4ecf-a4eb-7fc09a960930)

-# Functionality

-The Finance Toolkit features the following functionality, also see [Basic Usage](#basic-usage) to see some of these functions in action and the [Code Documentation](https://www.jeroenbouma.com/projects/financetoolkit/docs) for a detailed explanation of each function.

-# Available Metrics
+# Available Functionality and Metrics

-The Finance Toolkit has the ability to calculate 150+ financial metrics.
-The following list shows all of the available metrics.
-Note that the Finance Toolkit is not limited to these ratios and indicators as it is possible to add custom ratios as well.
-See [this Notebook](https://www.jeroenbouma.com/projects/financetoolkit/custom-ratios) for more information.
+The Finance Toolkit has the ability to collect 30+ years of data and calculate 150+ financial metrics.
+The following list shows all of the available functionality and metrics.

 Each ratio and indicator has a corresponding function that can be called directly for example `ratios.get_return_on_equity` or `technicals.get_relative_strength_index`.
+However, there are also functions that collect multiple ratios or indicators at once such as `ratios.collect_profitability_ratios`.
+These functions are useful when you want to collect a large amount of ratios or indicators at once.

 ___